ScriptedDeveloper/ControlEasyRAT/README.md

 # Legal
 I'm not responsible for the malicious use in my programs.
 This program is based for educational purposes only.

+# Donate
+Feel free to send some BTC to me to show some support! :)
+BTC: 16K3B9KoBw4raq7W3W5kDqruKEcaECvK2Y